-Dr. Schiavo has recognized international expertise in 20+ public health, healthcare, global health, and/or international development areas, and has served on scientific, expert, and review panels for leading organizations, including the World Health Organization, the National Institute of Health, the International Red Cross/Red Crescent federation, and the American Public Health Association.
-Her work has been supported by the Office of Minority Health Resource Center, HHS Office of Minority Health; the Robert Wood Johnson Foundation; UNICEF; and the World Health Organization, among others.
+Dr. Schiavo has recognized international expertise in 20+ health and community and international development areas, and has served on scientific, expert, and review panels for leading organizations, including the World Health Organization, the National Institute of Health, the International Red Cross/Red Crescent Federation, UNICEF, and the American Public Health Association.
+Her work has been supported by the Office of Minority Health Resource Center, HHS Office of Minority Health; the Robert Wood Johnson Foundation; the Bank of America Charitable Gift Trust; UNICEF; the Health Resources and Services Administration (HRSA), US DHHS; the Macy's Corporate Foundation; and the World Health Organization, among others.

-Dr. Schiavo's very diverse background includes past academic positions at the CUNY School of Public Health at Hunter College and New York University; Executive Vice President, Cooney Waters Group; and Head, Corporate and Marketing Communications and Social Responsibility Programs, Rhodia Farma-Brazil (now Sanofi Aventis).
-Her recent consulting experience includes leading organizations such as the National Association of Pediatric Nurse Practitioners (NAPNAP); New York University College of Dentistry; the Office of Minority Health Resource Center, HHS Office of Minority Health; the Rwanda Ministry of Health; Solving Kids’ Cancer; UNICEF; the World Bank, and the World Health Organization.
+Dr. Schiavo's very diverse background includes past academic positions at the CUNY School of Public Health at Hunter College, New York University, Long Island University; and The College of New Jersey; Executive Vice President, Cooney Waters Group; and Head, Corporate and Marketing Communications and Social Responsibility Programs, Rhodia Farma-Brazil (now Sanofi Aventis).
+Her recent consulting experience includes leading organizations such as the National Association of Pediatric Nurse Practitioners (NAPNAP); the Oswaldo Cruz Foundation (FIOCRUZ-Brasilia); New York University College of Dentistry; the Office of Minority Health Resource Center, HHS Office of Minority Health; the Rwanda Ministry of Health; Solving Kids’ Cancer; UNICEF; the World Bank, and the World Health Organization.

 Renata has significant management experience as she also served on the boards of directors of Solving Kids’ Cancer, Public Health Foundation Enterprise (PHFE), and the Italian American Committee on Education, as well as an elected voting member of the 2007-2009 Governing Council of the American Public Health Association.
 Early in her career, Dr. Schiavo was a post-doctoral research scientist at Columbia University, and New York University, where she worked on numerous molecular and cell biology projects.
-She holds a PhD in Biological Sciences (Clinical Biology concentration) from the University of Naples (Italy), a M.A. in Journalism and Mass Communication from New York University, and a Post-graduate Certificate in Child Life from the University of California Santa Barbara (UCSB), with an emphasis on family and community systems, trauma in children's life, and research on child life interventions in community and clinical settings.
+She holds a PhD in Biological Sciences (Clinical Biology/Human Genetics concentration) from the University of Naples (Italy), a M.A. in Journalism and Mass Communication from New York University, and a Post-graduate Certificate in Child Life from the University of California Santa Barbara (UCSB), with an emphasis on family and community systems, trauma in children's life, and research on child life interventions in community and clinical settings.

 A frequent speaker in a variety of U.S. and international settings, Renata is fluent in English, Italian, and Portuguese, and can read and understand Spanish and French.

-Copyrights © 2006-2017 by Renata Schiavo
+Copyrights © 2006-2022 by Renata Schiavo